top of page

 There are many excellent sources for learning more about the flowers that grow on Lake Superior's coast.

-Following are a few that I've found especially helpful:
+Following are a few I've found especially helpful:

 Andy’s Northern Ontario Wildflowers http://www.ontariowildflowers.com